From the desk of Harsh Strongman

 You become insecure.

-“I’m not even in the same league as these women” and “I wish I could look like that” (while also realizing that it’s probably too difficult). [hint: it’s impossible]
+“I’m not even in the same league as these women” and “I wish I could look like that” (while also realizing that it’s probably too difficult).
+[Hint: it’s impossible]

-Sure, you could dress well and get fit, but look as great as the guy standing under perfect lighting, every flaw on the skin erased with photoshop, glow, and smoothness added when needed, and sharpness added to the beard to make it look unreal?
+Sure, you could dress well and get fit, but look as great as the guy standing under perfect lighting, every flaw on the skin erased with Photoshop, glow, and smoothness added when needed, and sharpness added to the beard to make it look unreal?

-Yeah, you can’t match that.
+No, you can’t match that.
 No one can.

 So you start to think that you’re just no good.

 You don’t even look nearly as good as the ugliest guy/girl in that TV show.